9 steps to cancel your home warranty plan

 Alternatives to canceling your home warranty

 If you’re moving and looking to cancel, you can transfer the plan to a new owner.
 Most home warranty companies allow you to transfer your warranty to a new homeowner if you’re selling your house.
 This can add value to your home and make it more attractive to potential buyers.
-Contact your provider to find out if a transfer fee applies and what information is required to make the switch.

-If you’re looking to reduce the amount you spend on your home warranty, you can adjust your coverage.
-Instead of canceling, you may be able to change your coverage.
+If you’re looking to reduce the amount you spend on your home warranty, instead of canceling, you may be able to change your coverage.
 Downgrading to a more basic plan or customizing coverage options could reduce your costs while still protecting essential systems and appliances.
-Review your contract or speak with your provider to explore these options.

 FAQ

-Can you cancel a home warranty?
+Can you cancel a home warranty at any time?

 How long does a home warranty last?